What tools are now available to reignite the commitments of WEPs signatories in IORA countries, as well as attracting new companies to join the WEPs?

 - Katja Freiwald of the UN Women Regional Office for Asia and the Pacific, and leader of ‘WeEmpowerAsia’, a joint programme of the European Union and UN Women that aims to increase the number of women who lead and participate in private-sector businesses in China, India, Indonesia, Malaysia, the Philippines, Thailand and Vietnam, thereby advancing inclusive and sustainable growth along with stronger links between European and Asian markets through gender-sensitive trade and supply chains.

-The speakers will share their experiences of implementing the WEPs and how it has led to better business.
+The speakers shared their experiences of implementing the WEPs and how it has led to better business.

 This webinar is part of a series on the Women's Empowerment Principles (WEPs) organized by the UN Women project "Promoting Women's Economic Empowerment in the Indian Ocean Rim".
 This project is supported by the Australian Government’s Department of Foreign Affairs and Trade and is being implemented in coordination with the Indian Ocean Rim Association (IORA).